-Below is the instruction for the Butterfly Hug (all exercises have been adapted from the EMDR resources website)
+Below is the instruction for the Butterfly Hug.

 Please cross your arms over your chest, so that the tip of the middle finger from each hand is placed below the clavicle or the collarbone and the other fingers and hands cover the area that is located under the connection between the collarbone and the shoulder and the collarbone and sternum or breastbone.
 Hands and fingers must be as vertical as possible so that the fingers point toward the neck and not toward the arms.